-With A 7-4 victory over the University of Houston on April 27, 2011, Jim Gilligan reached yet another milestone in his long and storied baseball-coaching career.
-It was Gilligan's 1,200th victory, placing him in an elite circle with only five other active NCAA Division 1 coaches.
+With a 3-2 victory over Central Arkansas on March 30, 2013, Jim Gilligan reached yet another milestone in his long and storied baseball-coaching career.
+It was Gilligan's 1,250th victory, placing him in an elite circle with only four other active NCAA Division I coaches.

 Over this span, Gilligan has guided the Cardinals to 12 NCAA Regional Tournaments, the most recent being in 2010 when the team swept its way through the Southland Conference Tournament in Corpus Christi.

 Gilligan was inducted into the Texas Baseball Hall of Fame in 2004, and the City of Beaumont thought so highly of him that the city council voted unanimously in 2010 to rename the stretch of Florida Avenue running adjacent to Vincent-Beck Stadium Jim Gilligan Way.
-Additionally, just this spring Gilligan was honored as a distinguished Lamar Alum.
+Additionally, Gilligan was honored as a Distinguished Lamar Alum.